 Exhaustion: Most creatures need to sleep to survive.
 Normal adventures must sleep for at least 6 hours every cycle to gain natural healing (See Character Attributes: Fortitude) and stave off exhaustion.
 A character that fails to sleep gains the exhausted status granting -1 to all attributes (min:0) until they can properly rest.
 If a character does not rest for 5 days, their HP drops to 0 until they rest.

 Suffocation: A creature can hold its breath for a number of rounds equal to their fortitude score.
-After that, they start taking 1 damage for each turn they do not breath.
+After that, they start taking 1 damage for each turn they do not breathe.

 Surprise rounds: If a group of creatures catches another group of creatures off guard, they get a surprise round.
 A surprise round takes place before combat beings and every creature who is aware of the surprise attack can roll initiative and fight as normal combat.
 Creatures unaware of the surprise are considered vulnerable and can take no actions.
 After the surprise round, combat begins as normal with the preparation phase.